 - Use the world-renowned MetaTrader 5 multi-asset class trading platform.

 You can get started right now by clicking the banner below:

 Traders can construct profitable ETF trading strategies through commodity ETFs, which gain exposure to a large option of commodities such as oil and precious metals.
 For example, if an investor wanted to invest in gold for the long-term, then instead of buying gold bars they could simply buy a gold ETF.

 In the Admirals Contract Specification page users can search the range of ETFs available in the Precious Metals category, as shown below:

 In the above, screenshot there is a large range of gold ETFs available as well as other metal ETFs such as platinum and silver.

 Through ETF trading strategies, one can gain exposure to markets that would not otherwise be available to them.
 For example, emerging market ETFs have grown in popularity as investors have been interested in the growth prospects of emerging market countries.

-In the Admiral Markets Contract Specification page, users can access a large range of emerging market ETFs, as shown below:
+In the Admirals Contract Specification page, users can access a large range of emerging market ETFs, as shown below: